-As we enter what seems to be an era prevalent of cyber-attacks, data protection has never been more important to businesses.
-Having the necessary precautions in place along with staff training and data planning should be a mandatory practice for all organisations.
-If you neglect your security, your company could be exposed; facing a number of consequences from fines to an unpredicted cybersecurity outbreak.
+As we enter what seems to be an era prevalent of cyber-attacks, data protection has never been more important.
+Having the necessary precautions in place along with staff training and data planning should be a mandatory practice for organisations.
+If you neglect your security, your company could be exposed; facing several consequences from fines to an unpredicted cybersecurity outbreak.

-Under Article 17 of GDPR: “The Right of Erasure” it is stated that all businesses that process personal or sensitive data from EU citizens must have appropriate methods in place to erase and delete information on demand.
+Article 17 of GDPR: “The Right of Erasure” states that all businesses that process personal or sensitive data from EU citizens must have appropriate methods in place to erase and delete information on demand.
 This means that your organisation is responsible for securely erasing any clientele data contained on assets.

 To counteract this, organisations should have a policy implemented in place for asset and data disposition.

 Don’t neglect your old IT and Mobile assets, they store vital data that can be recovered by malicious hackers.
 Organisations should have a procedure within their digital device policy.
 This should clearly state what to do with data bearing devices when they become useable.

 By recycling devices such as Laptops, PCs, Mobile Phones, Hard Drive Disks, and CDs, you’re being economically responsible and compliant.
 Furthermore, you are also ensuring your redundant assets don’t end up in the wrong hands.

 Find a trustworthy IT Asset Disposal company who will securely dispose of your end-of-life IT equipment as well as any confidential data it may possess.

 Have a secure destruction policy in place for electronic media can play an important part in compliance and ensures that build-up of stock-pile data is managed effectively.

 The most efficient way to destroy hardware and documentation is via physical destruction via Data Shredding and Degaussing.
 These processes render information held illegible and unrecoverable.